 - How much money we are saving & Investing

-If you have a 10% savings rate you will reach financial independence in 51 years.
-If you have an 85% savings rate, you will reach financial independence in 4 years.
+If you have a 10% savings rate, you will reach financial independence in 51 years.
+If you have an 85% savings rate, you will achieve Financial Independence in four years.

 How the two Levers fit In